TransPerfect

-TransPerfect Translations is a translation and language services company based in New York City.
+TransPerfect is an American translation and language services company.
 The company serves clients in many fields, such as film, gaming, law, and healthcare.
 As of 2012, TransPerfect is "the largest privately owned language services provider, with offices in over 100 cities worldwide" and more than 7,500 employees.

 History

 TransPerfect's founders Elizabeth Elting and Phil Shawe met in a New York University (NYU) dormitory room and founded the company in 1992.
 With no external financing, TransPerfect grew from a two-person dormitory-based operation into one of the 125 largest privately held companies in the New York area.

 In 1998, the firm began expanding worldwide.
 In 1999, TransPerfect established a technology division, launching Translations.com with several million dollars in outside investment to meet the demand for software and website translations.
 In 2004, they bought out their investors and merged TransPerfect and Translations.com.

 The company grew using primarily live translation services from multilingual people all over the world.
 In 2003, TransPerfect began using Wordfast, which was initially developed as a platform-independent translation memory software.
 While TransPerfect used the Wordfast product under license, it remained a wholly separate entity that is operated by the software’s founder Yves Champollion.

 As its revenues grew to nearly $65 million in 2005, the firm continued making key acquisitions.
 TransPerfect acquired Crimson Language Services, a Boston-based medical and other highly-regulated industries translation company.

 Adding to its business, TransPerfect acquired Digital Reef in 2012 and entered the electronic discovery business.

 In 2013, the company acquired Vasont Systems, a component content management system that helps companies publish multilingual technical documentation, product manuals, and other business information.

 From 2015 to 2018, TransPerfect was involved in a legal dispute between its founders.
 It closed 2016 with sales at $546 million and its sales for the full year 2017 totaled $614.8m.
 Two months after the conclusion of the three-year lawsuit that ended with Shawe becoming the sole owner, the company posted its most successful month's revenues in June 2018, at $62 million.
 It posted $337 million for the first half of 2018, which was up nearly 20% from 2017.